Starobilsk, the Ukrainian massacre that the Kremlin wants to turn into a symbol

 Voiceless victims

-However, in Starobilsk, civilians had no say; only the authorities did.
-The few local residents who gathered near the devastated area refused to speak with international journalists in the presence of the police.
-The tour organizers took us to the hospital where the injured and their families were admitted, but unlike the Russian media, we were not allowed access.
+However, in Starobilsk, civilians had no voice; only the authorities did.
+The few residents of the town who gathered near the devastated area refused to speak to international journalists in the presence of the police.
+The tour organizers took us to the hospital where the injured and their families were admitted, but, unlike the Russian media, we were not allowed access.
 Representatives of the Ministry of Foreign Affairs justified this by the severity of the injuries, although they admitted the victims' low predisposition to communicate with foreign journalists.
-Following this, the Russian governor of Luhansk, Leonid Pasechnik, appeared at the entrance of the center to declare that “these kinds of fascist acts in the 21st century are unacceptable”.
+Subsequently, the Russian governor of Luhansk, Leonid Pasechnik, appeared at the entrance of the center to declare that "these kinds of fascist acts in the 21st century are unacceptable."

 This was the latest example of an effort designed to remotely control and politicize the narrative of events.
-Instead of presenting the disaster in its raw state and facilitating testimonies from those affected, we were only allowed to interact with the authorities, to the point of offering a confusing image: that of a group of people dressed in black, holding photos of dead students, who turned out to be officials.
-We were also not allowed to leave the marked route, which did not include the memorial honoring the victims, just a few hundred meters from the ruined building.
+Instead of presenting us with the disaster in its raw state and facilitating testimonies from those affected, we were only allowed to interact with the authorities, to the point of offering a misleading image: that of a group of people dressed in black, holding photos of dead students, who turned out to be officials.
+We were also not allowed to deviate from the marked route, which did not include the memorial honoring the victims, just a few hundred meters from the ruined building.

-Furthermore, the Kremlin sought to make the presence of international journalists a central element of its propaganda campaign.
+Furthermore, the Kremlin wanted to turn the presence of international journalists into a central element of its propaganda campaign.
 As soon as we got off the bus in Starobilsk, a crowd of Russian journalists was already waiting for us to film us.
 Insistently, we were the target of state media cameras, which pressured us to make statements about how we felt after contemplating the degree of destruction and whether it all seemed like a staged event or was real.
-And the answer is that it was all real: the 21 dead, the Oreshnik against Kyiv as retaliation, and Moscow's spectacle to instrumentalize grief.
+And the answer is that it was all real: the 21 dead, the Oreshnik against Kyiv as retaliation, and Moscow's spectacle of instrumentalizing grief.